MarijnInventor/Qr-Pos/README.md

 # Qr-Pos
 A simple POS (point of sale) system with a qr code for each product.

-The purpose of this project is to make a well-functioning POS (point of sale) program that everyone can use for free.
+The purpose of this project is to make a well-functioning POS system that everyone can use for free.

 -------------
 # Preparation